AccumulateNetwork/accumulate/docs/developer/General_Architecture.md

 </span>

 ## BVN (_Block Validator Network_)
+A BVN is a collection of node instances.

-A **BVN** can be thought of as an Accumulate host instance.
+A BVN can be thought of as an Accumulate host instance.
 It manages the receipt, validation, and execution of transactions and other queries.
-ABCI implementations communicate exclusively with BVN's.
+Accumulate API implementations communicate exclusively with BVN's.
 A BVN consists of multiple nodes which may or may not be distributed across many hosts.
 Each node performs a discrete function of the BVN.
 However, as far as anything outside the BVN is concerned (ABCI implementations, other BVN's, etc) the BVN is a single entity.

 ## Governor